Spy agency boss resigns

 The review is being carried out by senior public servant Rebecca Kitteridge who was seconded to the GCSB for a period of six months.

-Next story in Political: Soldier's training death preventable - Coleman
+Next story in Politics: Soldier's training death preventable - Coleman

 Copyright © 2013, Radio New Zealand